Privacy Practices and Policies

 - Safety and legal compliance.
-We may share your personal information if we believe that such disclosure is necessary to comply with any applicable laws, regulations, legal processes or requests by public authorities (e.g., law enforcement, tax authorities, etc.); protect you, us or our other users’ rights or property, or to protect our Services; comply or enforce our terms, agreements or policies.
+We may share your personal information if we believe that such disclosure is necessary to comply with any applicable laws, regulations, legal processes or requests by public authorities (e.g., law enforcement, tax authorities, etc.); protect you, us or our other users' rights or property; protect our Services; and to comply or enforce our terms, agreements or policies.

 - Your consent or actions.
 We will share personal information with companies or individuals when we have your consent to do so.
 Also, any information or content that you voluntarily disclose for posting to our Services, such as blog comments or social media posts on our social media profiles, become available to the public.

 - Anonymous or aggregate data.
 We may share anonymized or aggregated information with any third parties.
 Such information no longer reasonably identifies you.

 7. USE AND DISCLOSURE OF DE-IDENTIFIED INFORMATION